Preparing your submission for aspeers

 Likewise, pay utmost attention to correctness when quoting or paraphrasing from somebody else—always double-check that the wording is correct and that you do not introduce typos or spelling mistakes or ‘repair’ mistakes in the original.
 In short, make sure to exactly reproduce the original.
 Also double- and triple-check that the page numbers are correct, that a paraphrase is accurate (neither a quote that should be marked as such nor a distortion of what the original says), and that all quotations and paraphrases are correctly attributed to the right source, avoiding any instances of vague source attribution.

 Missing or ambiguous attribution of a paraphrase or quotation can constitute plagiarism.
-Plagiarism will eliminate your paper from the final volume at any stage of the review process and can have other consequences as well.
+Plagiarism will eliminate your paper from the final issue at any stage of the review process and can have other consequences as well.
 For information on how to indicate and cite from sources, please refer to section 3.2 of this document.

 3 The aspeers House Style / Deviations from the MLA

-However, the aspeers style sheet differs in some instances recorded here.
-Mainly, this applies to areas where the MLA style remains vague or unspecific and thus warrants further clarification.
-In addition, there are some open deviations from MLA style that we feel are beneficial to clarity and consistency.
-The differences from and additions to MLA style are ordered topically below.Like rules of grammar, these guidelines are evolving.
-Future additions are very likely, revisions of rules previously stated are possible, but not very probable.
+Like rules of grammar, these guidelines are evolving.
+Future additions are very likely, revisions of rules previously stated are possible but not very probable.
 The most up-to-date version will always be available here at www.aspeers.com/style, and we will comment on changes in the editors’ blog.
 In any case, these guidelines represent the most recent public snapshot of what aspeers deems good style.

-3.1 Writing: Spelling, Grammar, Puctuation, etc.
+3.1 Writing: Spelling, Grammar, Punctuation, etc.

 Generally, please keep formatting in your document to a minimum.
 We adjust papers to our own design format; less formatting makes the conversion easier.
 For instance, please ensure that the text does not contain hidden breaks, tabs, or spaces.